EEEManchester/apriltag-to-svg-utility/README.md

 ### Operation
 Run the script with `Python3`.
 Tags will be downloaded to the `tag/<tag-family>` directory next to the `tag_tracer.py` file

+### Licence
+This is licenced with GPL2 in line with the dependencies used.